 Take advantage of these high-traffic days by ensuring that your dispensary is set up for success.
-Here are a few steps you can take to get the most out of 420 for your store.
+Here are 6 ways to ensure your dispensary gets the most out of this year's 420.

 1. Prepare for increased traffic

-420 is one of the busiest cannabis shopping days of the year, so preparing now will save you from potential headaches as the big day gets closer.
+We all know that 420 is the busiest cannabis shopping days of the year, so preparing for increased foot traffic as early as possible will save you from potential headaches as the big day gets closer.
 Here are a few of our recommended best practices: